ucan-wg/spec/README.md

 ## 9.1 What prevents an unauthorized party from using an intercepted UCAN?

 UCANs always contain the information about the sender and receiver.
-It is signed by the sender (the `iss` field DID), and so can only be created by an agent in posession of the relevant private key.
+A UCAN is signed by the sender (the `iss` field DID), and so can only be created by an agent in posession of the relevant private key.
 The recipient (the `aud` field DID) is required to check that the field matches their DID.
-These two checks taken together secures against use by an unauthorized party.
+These two checks taken together secure against use by an unauthorized party.

 ## 9.2 What prevents replay attacks on the invocation use case?